 Electrician Apprentice Salary

-The approximate weekly wages of an electrician trainee are as follows:
+The approximate annual wages of an electrician trainee are as follows:

 However, these figures can vary from region to region and may change depending on the availability of positions.

 There are various job opportunities for individuals who have completed an electrician apprenticeship program.
 You can further your career as an electrician under a local contractor or just decide to further your education in Business management skills and start your own business as freelance electrician.